 At Ecumenical Ministries of Oregon (EMO), our volunteers are among our most valuable assets.

 Interested in volunteering your time for EMO?
 There are a lot of opportunities for volunteers – help feed the hungry, care for creation, share your wisdom, minister to refugees, help keep things running, provide community outreach, or share a special skill.
-Many opportunities allow for ongoing work with clients and involvement with a core of other volunteers.
+Many opportunities allow for ongoing work with clients and involvement with other volunteers.

 Volunteer Interest Form